hunicus/mempool/frontend/src/app/docs/api-docs/prebuild/README.md

       ],
       responseSettings: {                                   //properties specified here override responseSettings properties from above
         explicit: '{ "btc": "hodl", "usd": "shitcoin" }',   //specify a response to use in place of fetching one from the server
-        json: false,                                        //default is true; specify as false to avoid parsing response as json
+        json: true,                                         //default is true; specify as false to avoid parsing response as json
-        show: false,                                        //hides response entirely; only use if no response should be shown at all (e.g. POST, etc)
+        show: true,                                         //hides response entirely; only use if no response should be shown at all (e.g. POST, etc)
         maxArrayLength: 3                                   //all arrays in response are automatically (and recursively) truncated to the specified length (default is 2)
       },
     },